-Ex: When Rory made the choice to refuse his methadone on his first day in rehab and begin the process towards getting off opioids completely, that motivated me, more than anything that I could have done for myself at that time in my life.
+An example of this from my life was when Rory made the choice to refuse his methadone on his first day in rehab and begin the process towards getting off opioids completely, that motivated me, more than anything that I could have done for myself at that time in my life.
 And it has become a milestone and turning point in all of our lives, not just Rory's.

 Ex: Rituals keep us accountable.
 We perform our rituals every week, regardless of how we feel in that moment.
 Each week we revisit the feelings that our decisions have created.
 The decisions I make in my everyday life become more meaningful because the ritual practice does not allow me to ignore or hide from them, as I had in the past.
 If I decide to make a destructive choice I will feel the consequences of that choice.

 Rituals facilitate us in dealing with our fears and anxieties in a way that empowers us, rather than hinders us.
-In our everyday life, fears and anxieties are naturally ignored because they interfere with our present moment objectives.
+In our everyday life, fears and anxieties are naturally repressed because they interfere with our present moment objectives.
 But as we ignore them and push them out of conscious awareness, they continue to grow and exert their effects on us subconsciously.
 In a ritual setting we can allow, even encourage, these fears and anxieties into conscious awareness, so we can acknowledge them, accept them, and let them go.
 Shedding their control in the process.

 Ex: It wouldn't be productive if I was feeling the anxiety of my mortality 100% of the time throughout my day.
 I would be overwhelmed and paralyzed by that feeling.
 But the alternative, not allowing myself to feel it at all, doesn't serve me either.
 Rituals provide us with a safe setting in which we can encourage ourselves to feel repressed emotions and feelings, in a safe and productive way.